A Joyful Day Of International Real (Court) Tennis At Lord’s, Followed By Dinner, With The Burghers Of Newport Rhode Island, 13 November 2024

 The theme of this rather wonderful BBC Lunchtime Concert at Wigmore Hall was imitations.
 All of the pieces had themes within them in which the music imitates some sort of natural sound.

 Janie and I thought this was an excellent and very interesting concert.
 We very nearly missed it, as I, in an extremely rare omission, forgot to write this Wigmore Hall date in our diaries when I booked this back in February.
-It was only because there was a small change to the programme that I was alerted to my omission and fortunately we wee both able still to make the date.
+It was only because there was a small change to the programme that I was alerted to my omission and fortunately we were both able still to make the date.

 Here is a link to the Wigmore Hall stub for the concert, which lists the pieces, most of which were baroque period but a few of which were modern imitations.
+If that fails, the pdf programme can be found here.

 The headline picture is sort-of an imitation too – that painting by Jan Voorhout was once thought to be Dieterich Buxtehude, the composer of the first piece we heard, but is now believed simply to be a domestic music scene of that baroque period.